kevboutin/crudApp/README.md

 So, our application has the following four states:

-1. movies
+1. items
-2. viewMovie
+2. viewItem
-3. newMovie
+3. newItem
-4. editMovie
+4. editItem

 Each state is composed of a `url`, `templateUrl` and `controller`.
-Also note that when our main module is loaded we make a transition to state movies showing all the movies in our system.
+Also note that when our main module is loaded we make a transition to state items showing all the items in our system.
 Take a look at the following table to know which state corresponds to what URI.

 | State    | URI              |